-Many self-published authors got rather successful after they were turned down by a traditional publisher.
+Many self-published authors became successful after they were turned down by a traditional publisher.
 Michael J. Sullivan’s story was just like that.
 He wrote for ten years in a variety of genres, but no publisher was interested to publish his books, so he ended up quitting writing.
 A few years later he wrote a fantasy series and self-published it.

-Ashwin Sanghi, the author of bestselling novels such as The Rozabal Line, has also turned to self-publishing after being rejected by dozens of publishers.
+Ashwin Sanghi, author of bestselling novels such as The Rozabal Line, has also turned to self-publishing after being rejected by dozens of publishers.
 Unwilling to give up on his dream, he decided to go to the self-publishing way, and the book is now a bestseller.

 And the list can continue with many more examples of authors becoming successful self-publishers.
 And they all have one thing in common: they are confident in their work and agree that indie-publishing is the future.
 Nothing proves this better than some statistics:

 But the road to success wasn’t easy for her.
 She had a day job caring for disabled people to make ends meet and a night job when she was writing until dawn.
-By 2010 she had a total of 17 unpublished novels all of which have been rejected by book agents and publishers.
-At that time she was out of money and frustrated having spent years trying to interest traditional publishers in her work.
+By 2010, she had a total of 17 unpublished novels – all of which have been rejected by book agents and publishers.
+At that time, she was out of money and frustrated having spent years trying to interest traditional publishers in her work.
 A few days after publishing her vampire novel, My Blood Approves, on Amazon’s website, she started selling nine copies a day.
 A few weeks later she published three further books to the series.
 Sales went up to more than $4,000 followed by $6,000 in pure profit, so she ended up quitting her job.

 Being a self-published author and her own boss allowed her to set the prices of her books.
 She decided to sell the first book of the series for 99 cents to attract readers and then she increased the price to $2,99 for each sequel.
-However, this is still much lower than the $10 charged for printed books she was able to keep a much bigger royalty (30% for the 99-cent books, 70% for the $2,99 editions) versus the 10-15% publishing houses would pay her.
-Later on, she decided to sign a deal with two publishers in the US and UK which proves that traditional and self-publishing can live in harmony.
+However, this is still much lower than the $10 charged for printed books, and she was able to keep a much bigger royalty (30% for the 99-cent books, 70% for the $2,99 editions) versus the 10-15% publishing houses would pay her.
+Later on, she decided to sign a deal with two publishers in the US and UK, which proves that traditional and self-publishing can live in harmony.

-Rob Dirks self-published his first science fiction novel, Where the Hell is Tesla?, and it got sold 10,000 copies in the first twelve months after being rejected by publishers.
+Rob Dirks self-published his first science fiction novel, Where the Hell is Tesla?, and it sold 10,000 copies in the first twelve months after being rejected by publishers.
 He claims it wasn’t luck and here are five things he learned from it:

-- Write your best book: give it a time, do your homework, hire professionals if you need help and make it exceptional.
+- Write your best book: give it time, do your homework, hire professionals if you need help and make it exceptional.

 - Website: if you are going to self-publish a book, you will need a website where your readers will be able to contact you.
 Having a website is also a great way to spread the word about your work and connect with fans.
 Here is his website: RobDircks.com

-- Email list: grow your email list by starting blogging, posting, tweeting and use a software like MailChimp to manage your email list and build campaigns.
+- Email list: grow your email list by blogging, posting, tweeting and use a software like MailChimp to manage your email list and build campaigns.

 - Promote your book: he used paid advertising such as Facebook/Instagram ads, Google Ads, Amazon ads.
-He ran paid ebook promotions through book promotion sites that send out daily emails to their subscribers such as BookGorilla, FussyLibrarian, BargainBooksy, Booksends, Ereader News Today.
+He ran paid ebook promotions through book promotion sites that send out daily emails to their subscribers such as BookGorilla, FussyLibrarian, BargainBooksy, Booksends, and Ereader News Today.

 - Record an audiobook: according to Rob, there are lots of options for getting narrators and producers to help you record an audiobook.
-Audiobooks continue to be on the rise with 148% sales growth from 2010 to 2015 and audiobooks can be a significant percentage of your sales.
+Audiobooks continue to be on the rise with 148% sales growth from 2010 to 2015, and audiobooks can be a significant percentage of your sales.

 Arguably the most well-known self-publishing success story is E.L.
 James’ 50 Shades of Grey trilogy.
 She self-published the first book in 2011 as an ebook and print (on demand paperback) through an independent publisher.
-What began as Twilight fan-fiction, soon became a world-known bestseller.
+What began as Twilight fan-fiction soon became a world-known bestseller.

-Despite the mixed critical responses, Fifty Shades of Grey alone has sold over 100 million copies worldwide, and the book holds the record for the fastest selling paperback which made her the richest of self-published authors.
+Despite the mixed critical responses, Fifty Shades of Grey alone has sold over 100 million copies worldwide, and the book holds the record for the fastest selling paperback, which made her the richest of self-published authors.

 She promoted the book on FanFiction.net by publishing episodic pieces based on the Twilight series.
-Another thing that has helped the book became world known is how accessible it is.
+Another thing that has helped the book become world known is how accessible it is.
 Erotic novels are popular, and commercial books have a good chance at finding a readership.

 She already established a following of fans by offering her writing for free on websites.
 She had readers who wanted to read more, so she wrote more.
-Remember, you need to build a reader base and to get that you need to give away some writing for free and then publish.
+Remember, you need to build a reader base and to get that point, you need to give away some writing for free and then publish.

 When you self-publish, you get to be the boss.
 You get to decide everything related to your book from editing, through designing and formatting all the way to promoting and distributing.